Conservation laws with discontinuous flux function on networks: a splitting algorithm: LWR model with discontinuous flux on networks

 \subsection{Riemann solutions at a junction}

 Now, we present a Riemann solver for two types of junctions.
 First, we consider a junction with $n$ incoming and $m$ outgoing roads with $n\leq m$, second, a junction with $n = 2$ incoming and $m = 1$ outgoing roads.
-For the continuous case the existence of solutions satisfying in particular the definition \ref{AdmissibleWeakSolution} has been shown in \cite{garavellohanpiccoli2016book}.
-As we have seen in section \ref{sec_ZeroWaveRP}, the solution to a Riemann problem may produce more than one wave.
+For the continuous case the existence of solutions satisfying in particular the definition \ref{AdmissibleWeakSolution} has been shown in \cite{garavellohanpiccoli2016book}. \rv{Since the continuous flux is not multivalued, the definition \ref{AdmissibleWeakSolution} coincides with \cite[Definition 4.2.4]{garavellohanpiccoli2016book}.} As we have seen in section \ref{sec_ZeroWaveRP}, the solution to a Riemann problem may produce more than one wave.
 In order to have a well-defined network problem it is important that the waves produced at the junction have negative speed on the incoming and positive speed on the outgoing roads.
 This is ensured by the following theorem: